-- 3 Determine at 1200°C, the average kinetic energies of: - a argon atoms - b nitrogen molecules. - 4 Deduce the temperature of neon atoms given that the average KE was found to be $1.2 \times 10^{-20}$ J. - 5 If you could suddenly increase the speed of every molecule in a gas by a factor of 2, consider if the temperature of the gas would increase by a factor of $2, \sqrt{2}$ or $2^2$ .

-- 6 Propose why nitrogen doesn't settle out near the floor and oxygen up near the ceiling given that air is made up mostly of nitrogen and oxygen, and that nitrogen is lighter than oxygen. - Evaluate the claims that 'eating ice helps you lose weight' and that 'ice has negative joules' based on the idea that when you eat ice cubes, your body uses up energy to melt them and warm them up to body temperature.
+of 5 Deduce the temperature of neon atoms given that the average KE was found to be 1.2×10^{-20} J. at .00 m 6 Consider that if you could suddenly increase the speed of every molecule in a gas by a factor of 2 the temperature of the gas would increase by a factor of 2, $\sqrt{2}$ or 2^2 ?
+In vestigate, evaluate and communicate :he . it is nat 7 Evaluate the claims 'eating ice helps you lose weight' and that 'ice has negative joules' based on the idea that when you eat ice cubes, your body uses up energy to melt them and warm them up to tios of body temperature.